 Forward Your Old Drexel Email Address

-Extended email forwarding is available in certain circumstances and is explained under the Leaving Drexel section of the Accounts & Email Policies page.
+Extended email forwarding is available in certain circumstances and is explained under the Leaving Drexel section of Accounts & Email Policies.

-Alumni are also eligible for a permanent @alum.drexel.edu email forwarding address, provided by Alumni Relations.
+Alumni are also eligible for an @alum.drexel.edu email forwarding address provided by Alumni Relations.